 Steller sea lions are taken in British Columbia incidental to commercial salmon farming operations (Table 4).
-Preliminary figures from the British Columbia Aquaculture Predator Control Program resulted in a mean annual mortality of 9.6 Steller sea lions from this stock over the period from 1992 to 1996 (P. Olesiuk, pers. comm., Pacific Biological Station, Nanaimo, BC, V9R 5K6).
+Preliminary figures from the British Columbia Aquaculture Predator Control Program resulted in a mean annual mortality of 12.4 Steller sea lions from this stock over the period from 1993 to 1997 (P. Olesiuk, pers. comm., Pacific Biological Station, Nanaimo, BC, V9R 5K6).
 Note that the 1995 estimate includes one animal reported as an unidentified sea lion and the 1996 estimate is based upon data from only the first three-quarters of 1996.
-Due to a lack of observer programs, there are few data concerning the mortality of marine mammals incidental to other commercial fisheries in Canadian waters which are analogous to U.S. fisheries that are known to take Steller sea lions.
+Due to limited coverage of Canadian observer programs, there are few data concerning the mortality of marine mammals incidental to commercial fisheries in Canadian waters which are analogous to U.S. fisheries that are known to take Steller sea lions.
 As a result, the number of Steller sea lions taken in Canadian waters is not known.

 No observers have been assigned to Canadian fisheries and several U.S. fisheries that are known to interact with this stock, making the estimated mortality unreliable.
-The minimum estimated mortality rate incidental to commercial fisheries is 15 (rounded from 14.05) sea lions per year, based on observer data (3.0) and self-reported fisheries information (1.25), stranding data (0.2), or permit reports (9.6) where observer data were not available.
+The minimum estimated mortality rate incidental to commercial fisheries is 16 sea lions per year, based on observer data (2.0) and self-reported fisheries information (1.25), stranding data (0.2), or permit reports (12.4) where observer data were not available.

 The 1992-96 subsistence harvest of Steller sea lions in Alaska was estimated by the Alaska Department of Fish and Game, under contract with NMFS (Wolfe and Mishler 1993, 1994, 1995, 1996, 1997).
 In each year, data were collected through systematic interviews with hunters and users of marine mammals in approximately 2,100 households in about 60 coastal communities within the geographic range of the Steller sea lion in Alaska.
-Between 1992-96, approximately 16 of the interviewed communities lie within the range of the Eastern U. S. stock.
-Only a very small percentage (<1%) of the statewide subsistence take was typically from the Eastern U. S. stock.
-The total subsistence take of Steller sea lions from this stock was estimated at 6, 1, 5, 0, and 0 animals in 1992-96, respectively.
+Between 1992-96 approximately 16 of the interviewed communities lie within the range of the eastern U. S. stock.
+Only a very small percentage (<1%) of the statewide subsistence take was typically from the eastern U. S. stock.
+The total subsistence take of Steller sea lions from this stock was estimated at 6, 1, 5, 0, 0, and 0 animals in 1992-97, respectively.
 These values for total take include 1 animal per year during 1992-94 that was reported struck and lost.
-The mean annual subsistence take from this stock over the 3-year period from 1994 to 1996 was 2 sea lions (rounded from 1.67).
+The mean annual subsistence take from this stock over the 3-year period from 1995 to 1997 was zero sea lions from this stock.